Vivekchoudhary2/RISC-V-SoC-Tapeout-Program---VSD/Week3/STA.md

 ---

 Ultimately, performing STA means analysing the performance of a circuit by checking all possible paths which can cause timing violations(setup or hold time violation).

+**Note -  STA can only check the timing, not the functionality, of a circuit design.**

 ## Timing path